cyrus2281/go-lang-course/complete-go.md

 - **Short and Descriptive** names make code cleaner and more readable.
 - Avoid **plurals** for package names and prefer meaningful names for interfaces, typically ending in `-er` or `-able`.

 ### Section 7: Variables in Go

-In Go, variables are used to store values.
+Variables are one of the fundamental building blocks of any programming language.
+They are used to store data that can be accessed and manipulated throughout the program.
+In Go, variables are statically typed, meaning their type is known at compile time.

 Go supports various ways to declare and initialize variables, and understanding these techniques is essential to writing efficient Go programs.
 This section covers how to declare and initialize variables, use constants, and understand special symbols like `:=` and `_`.

+- **Declaration**: The process of creating a memory location to store data.
+- **Initialization**: Assigning an initial value to a variable.
+- **Assignment**: Setting or updating the value stored in a variable.

 #### Declaring Variables